projectriff/riff/riff-cli/docs/riff_init.md

       --force                    overwrite existing functions artifacts -h, --help                     help for init
   -i, --input string             the name of the input topic (defaults to function name)
-      --invoker-version string   the version of the function invoker to use when building containers (default "latest") -n, --name string              the name of the function (defaults to the name of the current directory) -o, --output string            the name of the output topic (optional) -u, --useraccount string       the Docker user account to be used for the image repository (default "current OS user")
+      --invoker-version string   the version of the invoker to use when building containers -n, --name string              the name of the function (defaults to the name of the current directory) -o, --output string            the name of the output topic (optional) -u, --useraccount string       the Docker user account to be used for the image repository (default "current OS user")